Friday, August 4, 2023

 * * * * * * * * * * * * * * * * * * *

-Eric might not have made AP’s first team all-state, but he was selected to play for the North team in the 2007 Grange Insurance North-South Football Classic, an annual summer Indiana high school all-star game.
+Watt also was selected to play for the North team in the 2007 Grange Insurance North-South Football Classic, an annual summer Indiana all-star game for high school seniors.

 Watt rallied his team from a 7-0 halftime deficit by throwing a touchdown pass in the third quarter.
 The pass, the second score of the day for the North, would prove to be the winning points in the 20-7 victory.